ceyhunbcelik/PHP-Education/README.md

 #### 13. Search Data(LIKE)
 we can filter data by selected character.
 Selected character can be start or finish or have inside selected character.

+#### 14. Search Data(IN)
+when we make filter by id or value but no filter by character,  this is the best way to use.

 ## License